Mixing Contemporary With History

-There’s one contemporary building in particular that really works with the old and new style is the spectacular glass pyramid on top of one of the world’s most famous museums – the Louvre!
+There’s one contemporary building in particular that really works with mixing the old and new.
+The spectacular glass pyramid on top of one of the world’s most famous museums – the Louvre!

 “Formally, it is the most compatible with the architecture of the Louvre…, it is also one of the most structurally stable of forms, which assures its transparency, as it is constructed of glass and steel, it signifies a break with the architectural traditions of the past.
 It is a work of our time.” – I.M.
 Pei

-However, as the decades have passed and Paris has modernised Pei’s design it’s regarded with similar significance to that of the Eiffel Tower becoming a cultural icon for the people of Paris.
-Pei’s pyramid is now inseparable symbol to the museum of Paris will now always mark the image of the louvre.
+However, as the decades have passed and Paris has modernised Pei’s design is regarded with similar significance to that of the Eiffel Tower.
+And so has become a cultural icon for the people of Paris.
+Pei’s pyramid is now an inseparable symbol to the museum of Paris and will always mark the image of the louvre.